EU interior ministers seek compromise on Mediterranean refugee rescue | DW | 18.07.2019

 "This treatment is simply unworthy of Europe," he said.

-Germany and France have sought to form an alliance of ten or so countries for distributing refugees, with Italy still taking in some migrants.
+Germany and France have sought to form an alliance of 10 or so countries for distributing refugees, with Italy still taking in some migrants.
 Salvini has categoricaly rejected this plan, however.

 Seehofer said it was necessary for Europe to put an end to the "pull effect" its policies had in encouraging more refugees to attempt the sea crossing.